cod1ng-earth/ledger-academy/README.md

 This project illustrates various aspects of decentralized apps (Dapps).
 It has no real meaning but it might help you figuring out things.
 We're particularly concentrating on:

 - connecting a React app with Ethereum wallets and networks
+  - [x] Metamask
+  - [x] Wallet Connect
+  - Portis
+  - Authereum
 - playing with ERC20 tokens and their transfers, particularly
   - [x] airdropping
   - [x] escrowing
   - collateralizing
   - gas optimization
-- demonstrating ERC721 / 777 / 1155 usage scenarios (tbd)
+- demonstrating ERC token usage scenarios
+  - ERC 721
+  - ERC 777
+  - ERC 1155
 - implement, test & debug decentralized storage systems
+  -  IPFS
+    - [x] shared workers
+    - [x] Pubsub
+    - [x] WebRTC star usage
-  - IPFS (shared workers / debugging / Pubsub)
+    - monitoring / debugging
+    - circuit relays / NAT hacks
+  - [x] OrbitDB
   - Arweave
   - Filecoin
   - SpaceDaemon
   - 3box threads
   - Textile Buckets
-  - OrbitDB

 - adding / verifying identities
   - [x] 3box
   - ceramic
   - Jolocom
   - nacl-did
   - ether-did

 - encryption
   - [x] NaCL
   - [x] on/off chain signature verification
   - FrodoKEM

 - creating and validating zero knowledge proofs
 - demonstrating Oracle usage
 - demonstrating TheGraph chain queries

 ## Prerequisites

 This is a Typescript based React project.
 You very likely want to have a node development environment on your machine.
-We strongly recommend to [use nvm to install](nvm.sh) a clean and controlled local node installation.
+We strongly recommend to [use nvm to install](https://github.com/nvm-sh/nvm/blob/master/README.md) a clean and controlled local node installation.
 It's common practice and you'll see that it simplifies your node life **a lot**.

 Start by copying the `.env` to an `.env.local` file